Track MCP LogoTrack MCP

 venv/bin/python -m src.control_panel

-The command starts a localhost server and opens the control panel in your browser.
+The command starts a loopback-only server and opens the control panel in your browser at a URL that carries a per-launch access token (http://127.0.0.1:8765/#token=…) — use that exact URL; the panel refuses requests without it.
 To have an AI coding agent do this, ask: "Open the Resolve MCP control panel for this repo."
 Agents should use venv/bin/python -m src.control_panel unless your Python environment is already active.
 Persisted analysis jobs refresh the local search index automatically after successful slices; the manual Build Index action is for rebuilding from existing reports.

 Server Modes